semrush/intergalactic/website/docs/style/typography/typography.md

 @## Nested list

-Each next level of the nested list is always indented to the left. **Indents between the list levels for all font sizes are 8px**.
+Each subsequent level of the nested list is indented to the left.
+The `margin` between list levels for all font sizes are 8px.

+@table-caption Font styles for nested lists

 | px   | Tokens                | Margins                                          |
 | ---- | --------------------- | ------------------------------------------------ |